[ Printer Friendly Version ] [ Report Abuse ]

 Ted ignored the Headmasters words and muttered something to Diane before glaring over at Louis.

 “Don’t go blaming all of this on Louis,” Bill stated heatedly, having heard what Ted had just muttered to his wife.

-“We have raised him well enough,” Bill stated slowly and angrily, his hands still gripping hold of Louis shoulders.
+“We have raised him as well as we possibly can,” Bill stated slowly and angrily, his hands still gripping hold of Louis shoulders.
 Louis could tell that Bill was keeping his hands on Louis's shoulders to keep from going over to Ted and doing something rash.
 Louis knew that it was near a full moon and his father’s temper was becoming shorter and shorter.
-If his father did end up hurting Ted in his anger then Louis knew he would never forgive himself.
+If his father did end up hurting Ted in his anger, then Louis knew he would never forgive himself.

 “You clearly haven’t taught him to not go around getting girls pregnant,” Diane snapped looking over at Louis in disgust, her lip in a sneer.
 Fleur fumed at her.